 For the safety of our students, please enter the school property at 5 mph or below and observe that speed limit at all times on school grounds.
 Vehicles must enter the south driveway adjacent to the parish office and school playground and proceed around to the drop-off/pick-up area.
 If other cars are in the student drop-off/pick-up area, do not pass them.
 Once they have completed drop-off/pick-up and drive away, the next car(s) can move into the area.

-It is preferred that students not be dropped off any earlier than 7:45 AM.
-Students arriving early are to wait in the school lunchroom until the principal dismisses them.
+It is preferred that students not be dropped off any earlier than 7:40 AM.
+Students arriving early are to wait in the school hallway until teachers return from their morning prayer.

 PROCEDURE FOR PICKUP AT DISMISSAL: